-W.O.L.F.’s Rescue Coordinator was contacted in August 2014 by a woman who impulsively purchased a very young, high content wolf dog pup from an ad in the paper by an unscrupulous breeder.
+W.O.L.F.’s Rescue Coordinator was contacted in August 2014 by a woman who impulsively purchased a very young wolf dog pup from an ad in the newspaper by an unscrupulous breeder.
 By the time Trigger was five months old, it was very clear to his owner that he was not an appropriate family pet.
 She loved the little pup and had a very strong bond with him; however, after doing extensive research on wolf dogs, she realized that Trigger would never be happy or healthy in her home.
-Trigger had already eaten part of a wall and she was forced to keep him in a wire kennel in her bedroom while she was at work.
-She was still able to keep him confined in the kennel, but knew that shortly he would be able to eat his way through the containment.
-He enjoyed playing with her other dog but the play could eventually turn to dominance and endanger the more mature dog.
+Trigger had already eaten part of a wall, and she was forced to keep him in a wire kennel in her bedroom while she was at work.
+She was still able to keep him confined in the kennel but knew that he would soon be able to eat his way through the containment.
+He enjoyed playing with her other dog, but the play could eventually turn to dominance and endanger the more mature dog.
 Trigger’s owner made the difficult decision to try to find sanctuary placement for her beloved pup.

 Sanctuary placement is very difficult to locate.
 There are so many animals in need and so few placements.
 However, she contacted W.O.L.F. with the hope that help would be available.
 As luck would have it, W.O.L.F. did have space to take Trigger.
-The owner provided extensive information about the pup, photographs and videos as well as medical information and W.O.L.F. made the decision to accept Trigger into Sanctuary.
+The owner provided extensive information about the pup along with photographs, videos, and medical information.
+W.O.L.F. made the decision to accept Trigger into the Sanctuary.

 When they were introduced, Spartacus and Trigger began to play almost immediately.
-They chased each other and wrestled, and even slept in the same dog house together!
+They chased each other, wrestled, and even slept in the same dog house together!
 It was truly wonderful to see them getting along so well.
-Both Spartacus and Trigger were happy to have each other’s companionship and Spartacus’ obsessive howling has all but disappeared with Trigger’s introduction.
+Both Spartacus and Trigger were happy to have each other’s companionship, and Spartacus’ obsessive howling all but disappeared with Trigger’s introduction.

-Spartacus, Tundra and Trigger became the best of friends.
+Spartacus, Tundra, and Trigger became the best of friends.
 They spent their days playing, exploring their large mountain enclosure, and resting near one another when the day was done.
-Spartacus became an ambassador and often left the enclosure for educational programs off-site.
-Tundra and Trigger played together while Spartucus was away.
+Spartacus became an ambassador and often left the enclosure for educational programs offsite.
+Tundra and Trigger played together while Spartacus was away.
 As Trigger reached full maturity, he was sometimes reluctant to allow Spartacus into the enclosure after a program without challenging him.
 Staff monitored the interactions very carefully to make sure the small skirmishes did not escalate.

 As luck would have it, the Sanctuary’s new pup Ashima was finally healthy enough to become a full-time Sanctuary resident.
 She needed a strong companion who could teach her wolf manners but also keep up with her boundless energy.
 Spartacus was the wolf for the job.
 He and Ashima quickly formed a bond, and he moved to a new enclosure with the pup.
 Trigger and Tundra continued as a duo rather than a trio.
 Today, they are extremely close, and Tundra is often higher on the mountain with the shy Trigger.
 They play and race in their huge enclosure and lounge side-by-side in the sun.
 Spartacus is very happily bonded to Ashima, and the possibility of a more serious skirmish between the two mature wolf dogs is now eliminated.
 All’s well that ends well.